tacheshun/golang-rest-api/README.md

-# Golang REST API - work in progress
+# Golang REST and gRPC API - work in progress
 Golang REST API and 2 (micro)services - work in progress

 ## Installation